elds2021/stummelnet/README.md

 - **Extensively Tested**: Trained with over 70 model variants from four different architectures over a span of 48 hours.

-- ## Example Training Data
+## Example Training Data

-Below is an example image from the dataset used to train the model.
+Below are some example images from the dataset used to train the model.
 This is to provide a visual representation of the kind of data that the model has been exposed to during its training phase.

 ![Example Training Image]()